monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

   ks:keyset)
 ```

-For this invariant, the system ensures that every function in the contract maintains the invariant on any write to a table.
+For this invariant, the system ensures that every function in the contract maintains the invariant on any write to a table with that schema.

-We've also built editor integration into [Atom](https://atom.io/) that verifies these invariants and properties whenever a smart contract is modified during development.
+We've also built editor integration into [Atom](https://atom.io/) that verifies these invariants and properties whenever a smart contract is modified during development:

+`TODO: SCREENSHOT GOES HERE`

 To see how the property checking system would be used in the real world, let's go through a longer example.

-## An example: transferring funds
+## A real-world example: transferring funds

 This is a simple contract for tracking user balances of a fictional currency.
 If you're familiar with Ethereum, you can think of this as simplified version of an [ERC20](https://en.wikipedia.org/wiki/ERC20) contract.
 For this example we're going to ignore concerns like issuance of the currency, and demonstrate only a `transfer` function to send funds between accounts.